aptech/docs/docs/CR-rndWishart.rst

     :param state: Optional argument.

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **opaque vector case**

-            *state* = the state vector returned from a previous call to one of the rnd random number functions.
+        *state* = the state vector returned from a previous call to one of the ``rnd`` random number functions.

     :type state: scalar or opaque vector

-    :return r: wishart random matrices.
+    :return r: Wishart random matrices.

     :rtype r: numMats * rows(cov) x N matrix